vreactor/vr-file-upload-preview/README.md

 This is a custom element (web component - can be used every where regardless the framework).

-`vr-file-upload` aims to address the issue of showing a preview of a user's uploaded image
+`vr-file-upload` aims to address the issue of showing a preview of a user's uploaded image.

 ### Installation